-Standby time is not considered hours worked under the Fair Labor Standards Act (FLSA) and will not be compensated except as set forth above.
-This payment is being made pursuant to the MOU not pursuant to FLSA.
-Time compensated in this manner shall not constitute hours worked for purpose of FLSA.
+Standby time is considered special pay under the Fair Labor Standards Act (FLSA).
+This payment is being made pursuant to the MOU.
+Time compensated in this manner shall not constitute hours worked for purpose of FLSA; however, standby pay will be included into the overtime calculation should overtime be earned during the work week.